LiskHQ/lisk-desktop/docs/TEST_GUIDE.md

 ## Integration tests

 ### What do they test?
-Integration of all components, utils, reducers and middlewares on one page, e.g. [Login](/LiskHQ/lisk-hub/blob/development/test/integration/login.test.js), [Wallet](/LiskHQ/lisk-hub/blob/development/test/integration/wallet.test.js), [Delegates](/LiskHQ/lisk-hub/blob/development/test/integration/voting.test.js).
+Integration of all components, utils, reducers, and middlewares on one page, e.g. [Login](/LiskHQ/lisk-hub/blob/development/test/integration/login.test.js), [Wallet](/LiskHQ/lisk-hub/blob/development/test/integration/wallet.test.js), [Delegates](/LiskHQ/lisk-hub/blob/development/test/integration/voting.test.js).

 ### How are they organized?
 Integration tests for each page have their own `*.test.js` file in [/test/integration/](/LiskHQ/lisk-hub/blob/development/test/integration).